 In college, I used to get creative and format them as newsletters.
 Now that I have this wonderful platform, I most certainly am using it to make my wants known.
 Much more than wicker baskets or fuzzy beanbag chairs, at the top of my list this year is a desire to support black-owned businesses.

-So I pulled together 7 Christmas gifts for moms who buy black.
+So I pulled together best gifts for moms who buy black.

 You may not have heard of Queens on Purpose, a black-owned organic beauty company, so let me be the first to tell you about its wonderfulness.
 The company sent me a free gift set featuring its African Black Soap and Paradise Body Butter in exchange for a review, and I’ve been in love with them ever since.
 The $10 body butter is nice and thick like shea butter, and the $5 black soap works perfectly as a chemical-free facial cleanser.
 They both have subdued, natural scents.
 I’m going to need a lifetime supply, family.